Where To Stay in Paris

 Tip for backpackers – try to buy wine in supermarket Monoprix, close to Pyramides metro.

-4) 7th arrondissement in Paris
+4) 7th Arrondissement

-A visit to Paris wouldn't be complete without seeing the Eiffel Tower, and if you are seeing it for the first time, this could be the best place for you to stay in Paris.
+A visit to Paris wouldn’t be complete without seeing the Eiffel Tower and if you are seeing it for the first time, this could be the best place for you to stay in Paris.

 You may have seen the giant green area from every aerial view of Paris, that’s the Champs de Mars which offers beautiful views of the Eiffel Tower and is a perfect spot for a Parisian picnic.

-Best places to stay in 7th arrondissement
+Best places to stay in 7th Arrondissement in Paris

 There is a chance to catch a good hotel for a reasonable price.
 Especially if you book ahead, you have great opportunity to stay for cheap money in the nearby center.
-Check out yourself these best hotels in the 7th arrondissement in Paris.
+Check out these best hotels in the 7th arrondissement in Paris.

 If you have a limited budget, but still want to stay near the city center, it is a perfect location.
 I was there and can confirm it myself.
-Going to the 11th arrondissement will understand the culture of the Parisians.
+Going to the eleventh arrondissement will understand the culture of the Parisians.

 The 11th is also the best neighborhood for foodies.
-Located just outside the central arrondissements and with lower rents, many of the city's up and coming chefs have started up in this area.
-Regularly catering to a local crowd, prices are comparatively more affordable in the 11th where the focus is on relaxed eateries with excellent food vs. traditional haute cuisine.
-You'll find everything here from newly created Michelin star establishments to the most trend-setting chefs to amazing natural wine bars.
+Located just outside the central arrondissements and with lower rents, many of the city’s up and coming chefs have started up in this area.
+Regularly catering to a local crowd, prices are comparatively more affordable in the 11th where the focus is on relaxed eateries with excellent food vs. conventional haute cuisine.
+You’ll find everything here from newly created Michelin star establishments to the most trend-setting chefs to amazing natural wine bars.

 Where to stay in the 11th arrondissement in Paris?